Unity-Technologies/Robotics-Object-Pose-Estimation/Documentation/troubleshooting.md

 </p>

 ### Docker, ROS-TCP Connection
 - Building the Docker image may throw an `Could not find a package configuration file provided by...` exception if one or more of the directories in ROS/ appears empty.
-Ensure you have run the `submodule.sh` script to populate the ROS packages.
+This project uses Git Submodules to grab the ROS package dependencies.
+If you cloned the project and forgot to use `--recurse-submodules`, or if any submodule in this directory doesn't have content, you can run the `git submodule update --init --recursive` to grab the Git submodules.
 - `...failed because unknown error handler name 'rosmsg'` This is due to a bug in an outdated package version.
 Try running `sudo apt-get update && sudo apt-get upgrade` to upgrade packages.
 - `Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?` The system-independent `docker info` command can verify whether or not Docker is running.
 This command will throw a `Server: ERROR` if the Docker daemon is not currently running, and will print the appropriate [system-wide information](https://docs.docker.com/engine/reference/commandline/info/) otherwise.
 - Occasionally, not having enough memory allocated to the Docker container can cause the `server_endpoint` to fail.
 This may cause unexpected behavior during the pick-and-place task, such as constantly predicting the same pose.
 If this occurs, check your Docker settings.
 You may need to increase the `Memory` to 8GB.